johnwargo/glowing-pumpkin-receiver-udp/readme.md

 ## The Code

 Normally I'd spend a lot of time here documenting everything I can tell you about the code.
 I'm not going to do that here because it's a lot of code to go through.
 I put a lot of comments in the code to help you understand what I did and why.
 If you have questions, ask them in an [issue](https://github.com/johnwargo/glowing-pumpkin-receiver-udp/issues) in this repository and I'll answer when I can.

+I spent a fair amount of effort organizing the code into multiple files to make it easy to tell what's going on in the sketch.
+I also split the code onto separate processor cores.
+I did this partically to show off that I knew how to do that but also so I could dedicate the UDP listener to a dedicated processor core.
+While the sketch is messing around with the LEDs and such, the UDP listener gets all the processor cycles it needs to process incoming requests.

 ## The API